 Have you ever wondered why some ads stick in your mind while others are easily forgotten?
-It's down to the fascinating world of cognitive psychology within advertising.
+It’s down to the fascinating world of cognitive psychology and marketing psychology within advertising.
 For marketers especially, understanding the psychological underpinnings of how ads are processed plays an integral role in building a brand, selling more products or services, and enjoying success.

 The basics of cognitive psychology